 Shopify’s step-by-step help articles are excellent too, but there is a noticeable lack of imagery and videos in them, which makes getting answers to help queries in the Shopify resources a bit harder.

 But when it comes to offering support in multiple languages, Shopify is ahead of Square.
-Shopify help articles are available in 21 languages, while Square only caters for five (English, French, Japanese, Spanish and Catalan).
+Shopify help materials are available in 21 languages, while Square’s only cater for five (English, French, Japanese, Spanish and Catalan).

 Shopify vs Square pricing

 Shopify offers five monthly pricing plans:

 - Shopify — $105 per month